 Here we outline Twproject’s database relational structure.
 We assume familiarity with relational concepts.
 For readability and in order to give the essential information, we don’t cover complete schemas.
 E.g. relationship to the area and operator table are usually removed.

-Basic task data is in the twk_task table.
-Notice the “parent” column that is a foreign key that points to the same table, and determines the task position in the tree.
+Basic project data is in the twk_task table.
+Notice the “parent” column that is a foreign key that points to the same table, and determines the project position in the tree.
 The recursive values of the parents are also stored (denormalized) in the “ancestorids” field for performance reasons.
+The twk_taskrelation contains one record for each parent-descendant couple, plus the self-self relation.

-The most important relation connecting tasks with people is the assignment.
-The twk_assignment table is a relational table that connects tasks to resources (people) and roles.
+The most important relation connecting projects with people is the assignment.
+The twk_assignment table is a relational table that connects projects to resources (people) and roles.
 Also all worklog inserted in Twproject is “on” an assignment.
-So to query the worklog on a task, you will have to join to assignments and from there join to worklogs.
+So to query the worklog on a project, you will have to join to assignments and from there join to worklogs.
+The twk_assignment_data_hist contains the hisotory of assignment values changes.

-Notice that there is a de-normalized reference to worklogs, and the table issue_history where the history of changes to the issue is kept.
+Notice that there is a de-normalized reference to worklogs, and the table issue_history where the history of changes to the ToDo is kept.

 Every item in the agenda has a schedule and a set of participants.
 The schedule is directly joined, the participants are collected by joining through the twk_agenda_tar.
 If eventually the agenda event is also a meeting, there is a foreign key to the twk_meeting table.